Warwick Avenue Tube | Map

 The meeting point for The Regent's Canal – Little Venice to Camden walk is just outside the exit of Warwick AvenueTube.

-The Regent's Canal – Little Venice to Camden walk will take place at 2.30 pm on Sunday, May 26; and at 2.30 pm on Sunday, September 1.
+The Regent's Canal – Little Venice to Camden walk will take place at 2.30 pm on Sunday, September 1.

 The Regent's Canal – Little Venice to Camden walk is one of a series of Regent's Canal and other Inland Waterways walks that London Walks conducts in partnership with the IWA (Inland Waterways Association).
 There are now getting on for a dozen different canal and Inland Waterways walks.
 The canal walks' regular slot is the 2.30 pm Tour du Jour offering on the first and third Sunday of every month.
 And there are usually a handful of "guest appearance" canal walks that run as "Specials" on selected dates in any given Summer or Winter London Walks programme.